Oberon00/cpptutorial/doc/proc/functions.rst

 immediately clear that this assignment makes no sense, so ``absolutize(x + 3)`` does not make sense either.
 It is only logical that the rules for assignment and reference parameters are the same, since the special thing about reference parameters is that you can assign to them affecting the argument passed.
+You also cannot pass ``const`` variables as reference arguments, which makes sense when you think about it: If this was allowed, a “constant” could be changed by passing it to a function by reference.

 A use case for multiple return values could be a function that returns both the minimum and the maximum of its parameters: